dbursztynowski/5g-taskforce/looptest/README.md

 ```

 ## 2.2 Scale Open5GS UPF function

-_Note: While doing this exercise, you may want to double check the number of amf_sessions by querying Prometheus.
-In that case, first follow the instructions in section 2.3 and use them when scaling the UPF._

 Below, it is assumed that all components (Open5GS/UERANSIM and the monitoring platform) have been installed following our instructions.
 Otherwise some details may differ and adaptations may be required.